W Mountain Trail Horseback Riding

 To reach the horseback riding trailhead from Eagle, head west on US70 for 12 miles to the Dotsero exit.
 Follow the signs for Sweetwater and Burns to the Colorado River Road.
 Turn right onto the River Road and follow this road for 20 miles to Derby Junction.
 Turn left onto the Derby Mesa Road (County Road 39) and follow it five miles.
 Turn left onto South Derby Mesa Jeep Road (Forest Road 613).
 From this point onward, only high clearance vehicles can negotiate the road.
 Follow Road 613 4.3 miles to the intersection with Forest Road 616 and turn left.
 Road 616 dead ends in 2.4 at Big Spring and the trailhead for W Mountain #1817, and the Ute Trail #2032.
 The W Mountain Trail is the one on the right.

-Overall, W Mountain Trail is the 18th most popular horse trail of all 67 horseback rides in Colorado.
+Overall, W Mountain Trail is the 17th most popular horse trail of all 66 horseback rides in Colorado.
+Several of the better horse trails are nearby W Mountain Trail including Avalanche Lake Trail and South Fork Trail.